mfederczuk/t3m/docs/topic-branches/main-topics.md

 Main topic branches is a subcategory of topic branches.
 These branches are the only topic branches that may alter the behavior or public API of the project.

 The main topic branches must not be used to change meta and community files like readme files, licenses, etc.
+Meta branches, explained in section [4.4.
+Meta Branches](meta.md), are used for such things.

 ## Feature Branches ##